What do we want to achieve?

 Evidence and evaluation

-We also want to make sure that universities use evidence so that their activity is strategic and has the greatest impact.
+We want to make sure that universities use evidence so that their activity is strategic and has the greatest impact.

-Read our publication about the new approach
+Read more about our approach